Train Smarter: Have a Plan by Mick Wall

 - Breathing test: Very deep and very rapid

-- Take at least 48 hours recovery after an Interval session before your next Quality workout.
+- Take at least 48 hours of recovery after an Interval session before your next quality workout.

 Hill repeats are rarely pace driven as the hill makes this almost impossible, so go by feel.
 You are after the same feeling as you get from the Interval sessions on the flat, think 8 out of 10.
 But working uphill gives you the added bonus of free strength training as you’re working against gravity and promoting good running form by getting a higher knee lift etc.

 - 5 x 3 mins long hills (jog recovery)

 - On the scale of Rate of Perceived Exertion (RPE) these efforts would be around 8 out of 10.